swarrot/SwarrotBundle/README.md

 ));
 ```

-## Consume a message
+## Consuming a message

-Swarrot will automatically create new commands according to your configuration.
+Swarrot will automatically create one command per consumer defined in your
-This command need the queue name to consume as first argument.
-You can also use a named connection as second argument if you don't want to use the default one.
+configuration.
+These command need the queue name to consume as first argument.
+You can also use a named connection as second argument if you don't want to use
+the default one.

 ```bash
 app/console swarrot:consume:my_consumer_name queue_name [connection_name]
 ```

-Your processor will automatically be decorated by all processors named in the `middleware_stack` section.
-The order matter.
+Your processor will automatically be decorated by all processors listed in the
+`middleware_stack` section.
+The order matters.

-All this processors are configurable.
+All these processors are configurable.
-You can add `extras` key on each configurator definition in your `config.yml`.
-Take a look at configuration reference to see available extras for existing Configurators.
+You can add an `extras` key on each configurator definition in your `config.yml`.
+Take a look at [the configuration reference](#configuration-reference) to see
+available extras for existing Configurators.

 You can also use options of the command line: